Criminal Process

 Trial

 If your case goes to a trial, it will be heard by a jury of 6 or 12 members, and it will be necessary to engage in exhaustive preparation to ensure the best possible chances of success.
 Both sides will have the opportunity to introduce physical evidence and witnesses, as well as to cross-examine the evidence of the other side.
-There are many proven strategies to use to challenge different types of cases, whether you are charged with DUI, a sex crime, and assault.
+There are many proven strategies to use to challenge different types of cases, whether you are charged with DUI, a sex crime, or assault.

 Your case may or may not require a trial, and it may be possible to resolve the situation as early as the preliminary hearing.
 The key to success is to hire a Colorado Springs criminal defense attorney as early as possible.
 Having proven legal representation by your side can make an enormous difference at every stage of the case, beginning at the advisement or even before the arrest, if at all possible.